nueces/wikidoc/README.md

 ## Concept ##

-All the information needed to configure wkhtmltopdf are stored in the wiki home file as html comments, so no additinal files/options are needed to generate the PDF.
+All the information needed to configure wkhtmltopdf are stored in the wiki home file as html comments, so no additional files/options are needed to generate the PDF.
 If the wiki home file is setup as needed, clone the wiki and run this script as follows, to generate the PDF:

 ```
 git clone https://github.com/<user>/<repository>.wiki.git